khun-elle/Lott_and_Mustard/LM.md

 characteristics.
 Then, they performed regressions using log crime rates as the dependent variables on shall-issue indicator variable, as well as arrest rates, and other controls.
-Although it is likely that their regressions suffer from specification error such as simultaneity bias in the estimation of arrest rate and crime rate, their results are found to be extremely robust.
+Although it is likely that their regressions suffer from specification errors such as simultaneity bias in the estimation of arrest rate and crime rate, their results are found to be extremely robust.
 To enhance understandings, it is helpful to write out the model they estimate:

 *C*<sub>*i*, *t*</sub> = *α* + *γ**I*<sub>*i*, *t*</sub> + *β**A*<sub>*i*, *t*</sub> + *δ**X*<sub>*i*, *t*</sub> + *ε*<sub>*i*, *t*</sub>